 Next, talk to a lawyer from a reliable law office.
 Buying or selling a home is one of the largest financial decisions you will ever make.
 Real estate transactions, even those involving residential property, can be very complicated.
 Ask your friends for recommendations and make sure you find someone who is capable and responsive, and willing to answer all of your questions along the way.

 The first step is the contract of sale.
-This sets out the terms of the transaction, including the purchase price, the amount of cash that will be used, any personal property that is included, and a closing date.
+An exclusive contract with Real estate agent sets out the terms of the transaction, including the purchase price, the amount of cash that will be used, any personal property that is included, and a closing date.
 It also sets forth the conditions of the sale, such as a mortgage contingency, the requirement of a clean title, and any repairs or improvements that may need to be made.
 A purchaser will have to provide a down payment at the time of signing, usually in the range of 10%, which is at risk if the purchaser is unable or unwilling to close for a reason that is not stated in the contract.

 Sellers will want to limit their potential exposure in the contract.
 For example, the seller will want to cap the amount of money he or she is required to spend to clear up any unforeseen issues with respect to certificates of occupancy, title and the like.
-Most sellers should also waive the New York requirement of providing a buyer with a warranty as to the current condition of the property.
+You can learn more about who can buy your house at Bonnie Buys Houses Fast.

 Following execution of the contract, the purchaser will typically have about 30 days to obtain a mortgage and then another 30 or so days to close.
 With the current economic climate, banks are conducting much more detailed credit checks, giving much more conservative appraisals, and taking much longer to provide mortgage commitments.

-During this time, the purchaser will also need to obtain a survey and quotes for homeowner’s insurance, which will need to be in place before the closing.
-If a recent survey is available, this may be acceptable and a good way to save money.
+During this time, the purchaser will also need to obtain a survey and quotes for the property insurance, which will need to be in place before the closing.
+Comparing quotes from different home insurance companies is a good way to save money.
 Tenet Sim Lian enjoys CPF Offer up to $30,000 for the first timer, and no Extra Buyer Stamp Duty on existing HDB owners.

 The closing can be nerve-racking for all parties, with a conference room full of people and a seemingly endless number of documents full of legalese.
 A good lawyer will make sure that all of the potential issues are identified and resolved before that day and that there are no surprises.
 He or she should provide you with an explanation of all of the documents that require signature and their ramifications.